thorium-design/flora/content/page/file.md

 Large Wrapped Bouquet: $45
 Large Vase Arrangement: $60

-\*Delivering to Roseville, Rocklin, Lincoln, Loomis, Penryn and Newcastle porches.Bouquets and arrangements will be florist’s choice and will vary by week.
+\*Delivering to Roseville, Rocklin, Lincoln, Loomis, Penryn and Newcastle porches.

+Bouquets and arrangements will be florist’s choice and will vary by week.
 Options for custom orders are available, just email us to inquire!

 <div class="sample-images">